Are there specific recommendations concerning weight gain, exercise and diet?

 Do you have any children?
 How were they born?

-Jeni Rector, LM, CPM has 4 daughters born in the hospital, 1 son born in the hospital, 1 daughter born at home, and 1 we adopted.
+, LM, CPM has 4 daughters born in the hospital, 1 son born in the hospital, 1 daughter born at home, and 1 who was adopted.
 You can read her birth stories here: Jeni Rector Birth Stories

 Which hospitals/birth centers do you have privileges at?

 We are not able to work, as midwives, at any hospitals.
-We have the first and only freestanding birth center serving Tidewater/Hampton Roads moms and babies.
+However, we have the first and only freestanding birth center

 Do you perform homebirths?